Skip to content

 I don't know how well Professional Engineer (PE) Act is understood among engineers, but (omitted) there are no privileges associated with a monopoly on professional work.
 In short, although it is a qualification law, it is not a regulatory law, but merely a subsidy law based on a monopoly on the name.

-Because hiring Professional Engineer (PE) is based on trust in Professional Engineer (PE) 's technical expertise, it is irrational to base the selection of Professional Engineer (PE) on competitive bidding, such as fee amount.
+Because hiring Professional Engineer (PE) is based on trust in Professional Engineer (PE)'s technical expertise, it is irrational to base the selection of Professional Engineer (PE) on competitive bidding, such as fee amount.
 It must be based on negotiation with a trusted Professional Engineer (PE).
 In short, the quality of a plan or design is determined not by the number of engineers, but by the quality of the engineers.
 (Omitted) Naturally, the technical staff of government agencies and large corporations that regularly carry out large-scale civil engineering projects will cultivate high-quality, specialized engineers.
-Furthermore, as Professional Engineer (PE) system develops, these engineers will not abandon their skills, even if they retire for retirement or other reasons, but will instead become Professional Engineer (PE) and continue to devote themselves to their work.
+Furthermore, as Professional Engineer (PE) Program develops, these engineers will not abandon their skills, even if they retire for retirement or other reasons, but will instead become Professional Engineer (PE) and continue to devote themselves to their work.
 This means that society will always have more high-quality engineers in Professional Engineer (PE) ranks than those currently employed.

-(Essays: Living in Civil Engineering and Construction, by Fukujiro Hirayama, published by Sankaido)
+(Essays: Living in Civil Engineering and Construction, by Fukujiro HIRAYAMA, published by Sankaido)

-Tanna Tunnel (length 8 km, total construction period 16 years, total construction cost approximately 25 million yen)
+Tanna Tunnel (Length 8km, total construction period 16 years, total construction cost approximately 25 million yen)

 When it comes to underground construction, the enemy can be summed up in one word: the combined forces of "water" and "earth."
 (Omitted) When the "earth" becomes soil or sand that easily crumbles, and water joins in, it becomes extremely difficult to deal with.
 We must somehow drive away this water.

 To give an idea of how much water was squeezed out of the tunnel by digging so many drainage shafts, a rough calculation came out to a staggering 20 billion volumes.
-This was calculated over the period from the start of construction until the groundwater level dropped to the tunnel bed, and it would be equivalent to squeezing out about three lakes the size of Lake Ashi in Hakone.
+This was calculated over the period from the start of construction until the groundwater level dropped to the tunnel bed, and it would be equivalent to squeezing out about three lakes the size of Ashinoko Lake in Hakone.

-("December 1933: The Story of the Tanna Tunnel," published by the Ministry of Railways Atami Construction Office)
+("December 1933: The Story of the Tanna Tunnel" published by the Ministry of Railways, Atami Construction Office)

 These large public structures that are useful to the lives of the masses are the culmination of the labor of many people whose names will eventually be forgotten.
 Whatever their fate, I would like to offer these structures the anonymous praise of "I don't know who built them, but they are wonderful."

-(Essays: Living in Civil Engineering and Construction, by Fukujiro Hirayama, published by Sankaido)
+(Essays: Living in Civil Engineering and Construction, by Fukujiro HIRAYAMA, published by Sankaido)

 1. Born in Hongo Ward, Tokyo